Chinese New Year Celebrations 2025: 15-day Chinese New Year Day-by-Day Celebration

 Chinese New Year is the most important traditional festival in China.
 People usually prepare for it early before New Year’s Eve.

 As the last day of the lunar year, Chinese New Year's Eve (除夕 chú xī) is the day before Chinese New Year.
 It is a grand reunion time for the whole Chinese family.
-People will participate in activities lots of activities to celebrate the coming new year.
+People will participate in many activities to celebrate the coming new year.

 Chinese New Year's Eve Traditions